karelbilek/FilmTit/src/README.md

 the IMDB API for more information.
 The reindex part initializes the indexes that are required by the TM.
 This part is separate so that the pairs don't have to be re-imported after a change to the TM.

+## Configuration

+All configuration should be done in configuration.xml.
+This file also includes the path of the initial data import.